IsaakBerg/grasshopper-primer/en/1-foundations/1-1/2_the-grasshopper-ui.md

 If you’ve already downloaded, installed and launched the Grasshopper plug-in for Rhino3D (as explained in 1.1.1), observe that the Grasshopper interface has a number of elements, most of which will be very familiar to Rhino users.
-Refer to the image below to identify them according to standard naming conventions.
+Refer to the image below to identify them and see what to call them.

 ![IMAGE](images/1-1-2/1-1-2_001-grasshopper-ui.png)
 >1.
 Windows title bar.